 Hemp produces two types of fiber that are both marketable.
 Bast fiber is the long, outer fibers that are processed into the premium grade fiber attractive to the textile industry.
 Hurd sometimes referred to as “shive” fibers, are located in the core of the stem.
 These produce short (about .5 mm) fibers that can be used for many different applications, including animal bedding, in hempcrete and for paper production.

 Hemp grown for cannabinoid production; on the other hand, is produced using very different techniques.

 CBD or CBG hemp is widely spaced, typically in rows at three feet apart or even further.
 Plants are spaced widely within the row as well, keeping in mind a healthy CBD hemp plant can easily stretch five feet wide.
 When growing for cannabinoids, the goal is as many big flower heads as possible because the flowers are where cannabinoid and terpene production occurs.

-CBD and CBG farmers typically plant into wide-spaced rows, encouraging a much bushier, but also shorter, plant than is seen in a traditional fiber hemp field that produces many more branches and flower heads.
-Hemp for cannabinoid production cost is typically much higher per acre than fiber hemp.
+CBD and CBG farmers typically plant into wide-spaced rows, encouraging a much bushier, but also shorter, plant than is seen in a traditional hemp fiber field that produces many more branches and flower heads.
+Hemp for cannabinoid production cost is typically much higher per acre than this.
 The crop requires more labor for weed control, scouting for male plants plus irrigation and fertility management for optimum yields.

 The significant bottleneck for fiber hemp production in North America is the lack of processing.